2cupsSweet and fresh purple or red grapesWashed and dried

 Start by placing sweet purple or red grapes on a sheet pan and drizzling with olive oil and a couple of dashes of sea salt.

-Add a couple of splashes of balsamic and an equal amount of honey (you can eyeball this- not too much though.
-You just want a light glaze, not swimming grapes).
+Add a couple of splashes of balsamic and an equal amount of honey (you can eyeball this- not too much, though.
+You want a light glaze, not swimming grapes).

-Stir grapes to coat and roast at 400 degrees for 10-15 minutes or until grapes are browning, skin has popped, and juices are becoming jammy.
+Stir the grapes to coat, then roast at 400 degrees for 10-15 minutes, or until the grapes are browning, the skins are popping, and the juices are becoming jammy.

-Set grapes aside and heat brie wheel according to manufacturer's directions.
-I scored the top of mine both ways and placed the brie in a cast iron pan and in oven at 375 degrees until middle was wobbly (this took 20-25 minutes for me).
+Set grapes aside and heat the brie wheel according to the package directions.
+I scored the top of mine both ways, placed the brie in a cast-iron pan, and put it in the oven at 375 degrees until the middle was wobbly (this took 20-25 minutes for me).

-When brie is done pour roasted grapes and juices on top and if desired, garnish with thyme.
+When the brie is done, pour the roasted grapes and their juices over it and, if desired, garnish with thyme.

 Serve with crostini.